MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 This results in a default CSP of `script-src * 'unsafe-inline' 'unsafe-eval'; worker-src 'self' blob:; style-src * 'unsafe-inline'; font-src * data:; frame-ancestors 'self' https://*.powerapps.com;`.
 In our roadmap, we have the ability to modify currently noncustomizable headers.

 ### Prerequisites
-- For Dynamics 365 Customer Engagement apps and other model-driven apps, CSP is only available in online environments and in organizations with Dynamics 365 Customer Engagement (on-premises), version 9.1 or later version.
+- For Dynamics 365 customer engagement apps and other model-driven apps, CSP is only available in online environments and in organizations with Dynamics 365 customer engagement (on-premises), version 9.1 or later version.

 ## Configuring CSP

-CSP can be toggled and configured through the Power Platform admin center. **It is important to enable on a dev/test environment first** since enabling CSP could start blocking scenarios if the policy is violated.
+CSP can be toggled and configured through the Power Platform admin center. **It's important to enable on a dev/test environment first** since enabling CSP could start blocking scenarios if the policy is violated.
 We also support a "report-only mode" to allow for easier ramp-up in production.

 To configure CSP, navigate to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) -> **Environments** -> **Settings** -> **Privacy + Security**.
 The following image shows the default state of the settings: